TwitchPlaysPokemon/pokecat/pokesetspec.md

     The name will be normalized, which usually means lowercase with spaces replaced by `-` and other special characters removed.
   - `matchmaker-enabled` if the rarity is above 0.
   - `ability+levitate` if the pokeset's ability has the levitate ability as an option. `levitate` can be any ability respectively.
 If multiple abilities are avalible, the resulting mon(s) may not have the ability on the tag you filtered by.

+**suppressions**
+  : A list of suppressions.
+These can be used to suppress certain warnings pokecat emits.
+  Use after carefully reviewing that the warning does not apply.
+Possible suppressions are:
+  - `invalid-ev` suppresses warnings for too many EVs.
+This affects sets with over 510 EVs total, or more than 252 for one stat.
+  - `wasted-ev` suppresses warnings for EVs that are not a multiple of 4.
+  - `duplicate-moves` suppresses warnings for the same move occuring in multiple move slots.
+    This is a warning in the first place because PBR only ever deducts and checks PP from the topmost occurance of a move.
+    If the topmost occurance has no PP left, the other slots can still be selected, but the move will fail.
+  - `public-shiny` suppresses warnings about a shiny set being biddable and/or visible (not hidden).